-Literally throw all the ingredients for the salsa verde into a food process and pulse until you get a nice chunky consistency perfect for marinading the skewers.
+Literally just throw all the ingredients for the salsa verde into a food processor and pulse until you get a nice chunky consistency perfect for marinating the skewers.

 I Ran Out Of Time.
 Do These Need to Marinate?

 They really do benefit from being allowed to sit for a while.
-The flavour really gets some time to develop and you will end up with a nice punchy chicken kabob.
+The flavor really gets some time to develop and you will end up with a nice punchy chicken kabob.